SalK91/time_series_101/README.md

 **It is important to identify and address unit roots in time series analysis to ensure reliable and accurate modeling and forecasting.**

-## Dickey Fuller Test & Augmented Dickey Fuller Test
+### Dickey Fuller Test & Augmented Dickey Fuller Test
 The Dickey-Fuller Test and the Augmented Dickey-Fuller Test are statistical tests used to determine if a time series data set is stationary or not.
 Stationarity is an important concept in time series analysis, as it assumes that the statistical properties of the data, such as mean and variance, remain constant over time.

+### How to make Time Series Stationary if it is not stationary?
+* Differencing:  e.g First-order Differencing: Subtract the previous observation from the current observation.
+If the time series has seasonality, seasonal differencing can be applied.
+* Transformations: Transformations like logarithm, square root, or Box-Cox can stabilize the variance.
+* Decomposition: Decompose the time series into trend, seasonal, and residual components.
+* Detrending e.g. Subtracting the Rolling Mean or Fitting and Removing a Linear Trend.

-# Modelling Univariate Time Series
+## Modelling Univariate Time Series

 ### Wold Representation Theorem
 The Wold decomposition theorem states that any covariance stationary process can be decomposed into two mutually uncorrelated components.
 The first component is a linear combination of past values of a white noise process, while the second component consists of a process whose future values can be precisely predicted by a linear function of past observations.